orbatschow/kubepost/README.md

 ## Prerequisites

-**Note:** This compatibility matrix is at the moment not tested, it is only provided based on personal experience.
+**Note:** This compatibility matrix is not tested at the moment, it is only provided based on personal experience.
 Therefore, it may also be possible, that other combinations are working properly.

 | Kubernetes | PostgreSQL | kubepost |